nelg62/Remake-Miniproject1-with-react/README.md

 ## Roadmap

 - [ X ] Recreated project in react
-- [ ] Changed styling to Tailwind CSS to make the design more responsive on all platforms
+- [ ] Changed styling to Tailwind CSS to make the design more responsive on all platforms - in progress...
 - [ ] add more features and styling also backend and database to be added - [ ]

 See the [open issues](https://github.com/nelg62/Remake-Miniproject1-with-react/issues) for a full list of proposed features (and known issues).